-West Virginia SARA representative: Mark Stotler, Director of Academic Programming, West Virginia Higher Education Policy Commission
+West Virginia SARA representative: Nikki Bryant, Compliance Officer for Authorization and Proprietary School Programs, West Virginia Higher Education Policy Commission

 Fact Book and Data Exchange

-West Virginia leaders receive the SREB Fact Book on Higher Education, as well as West Virginia: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB State Data Exchange tables.
+West Virginia leaders receive the SREB Fact Book on Higher Education and West Virginia: Featured Facts From the SREB Fact Book on Higher Education.

 Council on Collegiate Education for Nursing

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

 As of November 2018, one West Virginia institution is a member, listed here with its representative to the Council:

 West Virginia University: Tara Hulsey, Vice President of Health Promotion and Wellness; Dean